istresearch/scrapy-cluster/docs/index.rst

 :doc:`topics/advanced/integration`
     Visualizing your cluster with the ELK stack gives you new insight into your cluster

+:doc:`topics/advanced/docker`
+    Use docker to provision and scale your Scrapy Cluster

 :doc:`topics/advanced/crawlingresponsibly`
     Responsible Crawling with Scrapy Cluster